 1 This fee is charged annually for categorical wastes that require additional monitoring, record-keeping, sampling, regulatory reporting, inspections, and/or technical analyses for compliance with Part 403 of the Code of Federal Regulations.
 When a categorical waste is submitted for review, the District will determine the annual fee based on the District's reasonable estimated cost for the work including all analyses, engineering, materials, equipment, consumables, labor, and related expenses incidental to the permit administration.
 The District will notify the customer of the fee prior to permit issuance or renewal.

-2 For unusual waste reviews that require additional level of analysis and evaluation, the District will determine the reasonable estimated fee for the work including all analyses, engineering, materials, equipment, consumables incidental to the waste evaluation.
-The District will notify the customer of the section of analysis and evaluation.
-The District will notify the customer of the section of analysis and evaluation.
-The District will notify the customer of the work including all analyses, engineering, materials, equipment, consumables, labor, and related expenses incidental to the waste evaluation.
-The District will notify the customer of the section of the waste evaluation.
-The District will notify the customer of the section of the waste evaluation.
-The District will notify the customer of the section of the section.
+2 For unusual waste reviews that require additional level of analysis and evaluation, the District will determine the reasonable estimated fee for the work including all analyses, engineering, materials, equipment, consumables, labor, and related expenses incidental to the waste evaluation.
+The District will notify the customer of the fee prior to initiating the waste evaluation.